fractal2k/Gradient-Descent/_posts/2021-06-23-the-basics-of-linear-algebra-part-1.md

 7. What are basis vectors?
 8. What is a matrix?
 9. How does a matrix transform a vector space?

+### Extra references

+[3Blue1Brown's Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab){:target="_blank"} series was a huge help in gaining the intuition I've provided.
+You should definitely check it out.

 Thanks for reading to the end.
 See you next time.